jennaluz/KSim/README.md

 # KSim
 Uses Make and C++ to simulate the kernel of an operating system.
-"Processes" are moved between different states based on the Five State Model.
+"Processes" are moved between different states based on the Five State Process Model.

 ## Overview
-### Five State Model
+### Five State Process Model
 Processes can be of the state `New`, `Ready`, `Running`, `Blocked`, or `Exit`.

 ### Commands